Fatal Four Hazards In Construction Toolbox Talk

 The construction site can be a dangerous place.
-Learn of the four fatal hazards in construction and how to avoid them.
+In this toolbox talk, learn about OSHA's "fatal four" hazards and how to avoid them.

 Falls are the number one cause of fatal injuries in the construction work field.
-In 2017 they accounted for 39% of the fatalities.
-The main causes of construction site falls are unprotected edges and opening, improper scaffolding construction or use, and improper ladder use.
-Fall Protection is required by OSHA if you are working at a height of 6 feet or more or anytime someone is working over dangerous machinery and equipment.
-If working on scaffolds fall protection must be provided if working 10 feet or more above the lower level.
+The main causes of construction site falls are unprotected edges and openings, improper scaffolding or use, and improper ladder use.
+Fall protection is required by OSHA if you are working at a height of 6 feet or more or anytime someone is working over dangerous machinery and equipment.
 Examples of fall protection are guardrails, safety nets, and personal fall arrest systems.

-Next in line for the cause of construction site injuries and fatalities is electrocution.
-This results when a person is exposed to a lethal amount of electrical energy.
-An electrical hazard can be defined as a serious workplace hazard that exposes workers to the following:
+Next in line for most construction site fatalities is electrocution.
+Electrocutions occur when a person is exposed to a lethal amount of electrical energy.
+An electrical hazard is a workplace hazard that exposes workers to the following:

-Major types of electrocution incidents come from failure to recognize and come into contact with energized sources.
-Other causes are an improper use of extension and flexible cords and contact with overhead power lines.
-Ways to prevent electrocution include:
+Major types of electrocution incidents come from the failure to recognize and come into contact with energized sources.
+Other causes are an improper use of extension cords or contact with overhead power lines.

-Struck by injuries occur when a worker comes into forcible contact with a flying, falling, swinging, or rolling object.
-According to OSHA, the reason fatalities are so high with incidents is due to the numerous hazards that can create injuries.
-The 4 common hazards in construction are:
+Struck-by incidents occur when a worker comes into forcible contact with a flying, falling, swinging, or rolling object.
+According to OSHA, the reason fatalities are so high with stuck-by incidents is due to the numerous hazards that can create injuries.
+These include: